 One of the tools that I recommend using to identify group boards to leave and identify group boards that should remain an essential part of your Pinterest strategy is Tailwind.

-Tailwind has a Board Insights tool that you can use to see the virility, the repin rate, the number of pins on the board, and lots of other analytics data to help you with making informed decisions about which group boards should be an integral part of your Pinterest strategy.
+Tailwind has a Board Insights tool that you can use to see the virality, the repin rate, the number of pins on the board, and lots of other analytics data to help you with making informed decisions about which group boards should be an integral part of your Pinterest strategy.

 Watch this video to see how easy it is to look for healthy boards using Tailwind: